claws/aioprometheus/docs/index.rst

 package.
 Many thanks to `slok <https://github.com/slok>`_ for developing `prometheus-python`.

-The original work has been modified and updated it to meet the needs of asyncio applications by adding the histogram metric, binary format support, docs, decorators, ASGI middleware, etc.
+The original work has been modified and updated to support the needs of asyncio applications by adding the histogram metric, docs, decorators, ASGI middleware, etc.

 .. |ci status| image:: https://github.com/claws/aioprometheus/workflows/CI%20Pipeline/badge.svg?branch=master